gowtham1997/CS639-website/index.md

 ### End2EndModel - LayoutLM (Deep Learning Model)

-LayoutLM is a multimodal Transformer model which is used to perform document processing.
+LayoutLM[11] is a multimodal Transformer model which is used to perform document processing.
 It is a pre-training model that incorporates both text and layout information for document image understanding.
 The authors demonstrate that